The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you’ve got two or three bills due to go out of your account on the same day, you could be charged a returned Direct Debit fee for each of these separately – and this could end up quite expensive.

-The thinkmoney Personal Account has a monthly management fee of £17.50 a month or £24.50 for a joint account – for more information about how the account works, click here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 a month or £24.50 for a joint account – for more information about how the account works, click here.